bosbec/mobileresponseDocs/services/accountErrorNotifierDoc.md

 <ul>
 <li>The administrator needs to have an email address set in order to receive error notifications.
-<li>Any account errors are listed in admin, under Tools -> Account errors, regardless of if you have this service or not (you need to have sufficient permissions to see them, though).
+<li>Any account errors are listed in admin, under Administrator Tools -> Account Log, regardless of if you have this service or not (you need to have sufficient permissions to see them, though).
 The service only handles notifying you about them.
 </ul>